Monday, May 27, 2024

 As long as I’ve been writing poetry there are only three forms that I wanted to become competent at—haiku, sonnet, and ghazals.
 Ghazal is by far the older form and the one I understood least, but now I’m ready to at least attempt to sink or swim.
 Here

-Is this grief just an island precluded from rain
+Is all grief a mere island concealed from rain

-or waves on a sea which recycles rain?
+or a sea which is waves of undone rain?

-Where Cizé wakes island wide smiles as she hums rain.
+Where Cizé forms island wide smiles as she hums rain.

 “If I were to cry out which angel would hear me”

-In this plaza you pause to tissue your face
+In a plaza where you pause to cover your face

-—a bluish guitar and its case to strum rain.
+—a bluish oud leaps its case to become rain.

 why does my Beloved go roadside & thumb rain?

-As people pass with broken parchment for tongues
+As prophets speak with broken parchment for tongues

-two ravens caw to bathe in a crumb rain.
+two ravens wheel overhead in a numb rain.

 Joel—please add how [17 + 8 + 92 + 110]